 Core Strategy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of review - Category CS6.5b Travelling Show People Ensures appropriate provision is made to meet identified need and provides criteria to guide identification of sites and planning proposals where no sites identified in Land Allocations Policy superseded by Policy DM26.
-Policy has been superseded by Development Management Policy DM26 - see commentary relating to Development Management Policy DM26.
-2 CS6.6 Making effective and efficient use of land and buildings Places an emphasis on use of previously developed land (PDL) for housing development with a target of 28% to be PDL, also sets a target average density of 30 dwellings per hectare, allowing for exceptions, but higher densities in areas with good sustainable transport access and proximity to services and facilities Most new housing development has taken place on brownfield land, however, in recent years housing completions on greenfield have exceeded brownfield completions for the first time in the plan period.
-Since the Core Strategy was adopted 57% of new homes have been completed on brownfield land, although when looking at the last three years this figure has fallen to an average of 40%.
-In terms of site sizes, small sites up to 0.4 ha have had an average net density of 111 dwellings per hectare, sites between 0.4 and Policy to be refreshed in order to align with NPPF reference to density targets, and bringing forward brownfield land.
-2
+Has position changed Nature and extent of need for refreshment /amendment Degree of Review: with reference to Issues and Options Document target of 28% to be PDL, also sets a target average density of 30 dwellings per hectare, allowing for exceptions, but higher densities in areas with good sustainable transport access and proximity to services and facilities. have exceeded brownfield completions for the first time in the plan period.
+Since the Core Strategy was adopted 54% of new homes have been completed on brownfield land, although when looking at the last three years (2017-2020) this figure has fallen to an average of 33%.
+In terms of site sizes, based on an analysis of 50 recent sites (last 10 years), small sites up to 0.4 ha have had an average net density of 111 dwellings per hectare, sites between 0.4 and 2 hectares have had an average net density of 43 dwellings per hectare and sites over 2 hectares have had a net density of 25 dwellings per hectare.
+Policy Approaches 2.6

 Core Strategy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of review - Category 2 hectares have had an average net density of 43 dwellings per hectare and sites over 2 hectares have had a net density of 25 dwellings per hectare.
-CS7.1 Meeting the employment requirement Establishes employment land requirements for plan period and ensures there will be rolling provision of land for each employment market sector.
-Ensures suitable employment related development in existing employment areas, protects best sites from redevelopment for other uses As at the end of 2018/19 annual monitoring period more than 54 hectares of employment land, mainly consisting of employment allocation sites, but with some extant planning permissions also, were available for employment development.
+Has position changed Nature and extent of need for refreshment /amendment Degree of Review: with reference to Issues and Options Document CS7.1 Meeting the employment requirement Establishes employment land requirements for plan period and ensures there will be rolling provision of land for each employment market sector.
+Ensures suitable employment related development in existing employment areas, protects best sites from redevelopment for other uses.
+As at the end of the 2019/2020 annual monitoring period 55 hectares of employment land, mainly consisting of employment allocation sites, but with some extant planning permissions also, were available for employment development.
 Target is 4 ha of employment land to be developed each year.
-The overall land requirement allocated over the plan period is 60 hectares.
+The overall land requirement allocated in the Core Strategy over the plan period is 60 hectares.
 This policy has not been successful.
 The target of 4 ha of employment land developed each year has not been met.
-Speculative commercial development is a challenge across the local planning authority area given viability issues and landowner Policy to be refreshed in light of evidence relating to employment overall total land requirements and market sector needs.
+Speculative commercial development is a challenge across the local planning authority area given Policy to be refreshed in light of evidence relating to employment overall total land requirements and market sector needs.
 Evidence needs updating and ensure policy takes account of other relevant economic development strategies.
-New evidence (Employment Land & Premises Review) to robustly assess existing allocations and consider new portfolio of sites.
-Need to consider how employment sites can be delivered going forward given viability challenges (a robust market, market deliverability and viability assessment).
-Policy to be refreshed in order to align with NPPF references to make sufficient 1
+New evidence is required: (Strategic Housing and Employment Needs Assessment (SHENA)) to establish employment land needs and a Strategic Housing and Employment Land Availability Assessment (SHELAA) to robustly assess existing allocations and consider a new portfolio of sites.
+Need to consider how employment sites can be delivered going forward Category 1: Likely to require significant review, and amendment/or replacement.
+Policy Approaches 6.1, 6.2